angzeli/pytorch-fundamentals/roadmap.md

 The repository follows a coherent progression:

-- **Part 1 — Foundations** → how we represent and manipulate mathematical objects
+- **Part 1 — Foundations** → how we represent and manipulate mathematical objects;
-- **Part 2 — Optimisation** → how systems move under gradient-based updates
+- **Part 2 — Optimisation** → how systems move under gradient-based updates;
-- **Part 3 — Modelling** → how we represent unknown functions and uncertainty
+- **Part 3 — Modelling** → how we represent unknown functions and uncertainty;
-- **Part 4 — Bayesian Optimisation** → how modelling and optimisation combine into decision-making
+- **Part 4 — Bayesian Optimisation** → how modelling and optimisation combine into sequential decision-making;
-- **Part 5 — Advanced Bayesian Optimisation** → how that decision-making framework is extended to realistic and practical settings
+- **Part 5 — Practical Bayesian Optimisation** → how BO adapts to more realistic experimental settings;
+- **Part 6 — Structured and Advanced Bayesian Optimisation** → how BO changes when noise, trade-offs, fidelity, context, and workflow hierarchy become part of the problem.

 So the overall direction of the repository is not just to learn PyTorch or Bayesian Optimisation in isolation.

 It is to build a layered understanding of:

 - representation,
+- differentiation,
 - optimisation,
 - uncertainty,
+- surrogate modelling,
-- and decision-making
+- and decision-making under limited information.

-as connected parts of a broader scientific and computational workflow.
+The deeper theme is that each part changes the meaning of “optimisation”.

+At the beginning, optimisation meant following gradients.

+Later, it meant modelling unknown functions.

+Then it became sequential decision-making under uncertainty.

+By Part 6, it became a structured scientific workflow where the optimiser must account for noisy data, competing objectives, evaluation cost, external context, and multi-stage experimental structure.

 ---